 Insomnia affects approximately 10–15% of the US population.
 While the amount of sleep required varies per individual, most adults need at least seven hours every night.
-Home remedies may be able to help if your sleeping patterns are harming your quality of life.
+Insomnia can make falling asleep and remaining asleep until it’s time to get up challenging.
+Home remedies may be able to help improve your quality of life.

 Continue reading to discover how to control your sleeping patterns with meditation, exercise, and other valuable remedies.

 Coming Up: The Best CBD Oil for Dogs with Arthritis

 Mindfulness meditation involves sitting quietly and breathing slowly and steadily.
 You focus all attention on your breathing, body, thoughts, feelings, and sensations as they rise and fall.
 Mindfulness meditation provides several health benefits that complement a healthy lifestyle that promotes sound sleep.
 It is believed to relieve stress, improve concentration, and boost the immune system.

 Meditation, researchers discovered in a 2011 study, greatly improved insomnia, and general sleep habits.
 Over a few months, participants attended a weekly meditation session, a daylong retreat, and practiced at home.

 You may meditate as frequently as you choose.
 If you don’t have time for a lengthier session, aim for 15 minutes in the morning or evening.
 To keep motivated, consider attending a meditation group once a week.
 You could also try an online guided meditation.